-B. Typology and focus of interventions
+Typology and focus of interventions В.

-- 76. Most projects across the two sets are in the African continent.
-The average duration of projects is 72 months for IFAD and just below 20 months for FAO (which in pastoral development is quite a short time).
-IFAD national projects tend to be large and long-term investments (in successive phases up to or over 10 years).
-Regional and cross-border projects however are shorter and smaller in budget, financed through grants.
-FAO projects are, overall, relatively small and short-term, often technical-assistance packages in animal health, but with important exceptions42.
-Cross border and sub-regional programmes (e.g. Horn of Africa or Great Lakes) maintain the same structure of a constellation of relatively small projects. - 77.
-IFAD and FAO's project classification systems do not systematically tag activities in pastoral development.
-Looking at projects with livestock-oriented components is only partially helpful, as pastoral development is not consistently treated as synonymous of livestock development, and not all livestock-development concerns pastoral systems.
-For example, the Hills Leasehold Forestry and Forage Development Project in Nepal [04] in the JES core sample had a livestock-oriented component, and the evaluation document about 120 occurrences of the word 'livestock', but the project shows no evident direct relevance to pastoralism. - 78.
-This JES is based on inventories elaborated ad hoc by the offices of evaluation in the two agencies.
+- Most projects across the two sets are in the African continent.
+The average 76. duration of projects is 72 months for IFAD and just below 20 months for FAO (which in pastoral development is fairly short).
+IFAD national projects tend to be large and long-term investments in successive phases up to or over 10 years.
+Regional and cross-border projects, however, are shorter and smaller in budget and financed through grants.
+FAO projects are, overall, relatively small and short-term, often comprising of technical-assistance packages in animal health, but with important exceptions.42 Cross-border and sub-regional programmes (e.g. Horn of Africa or Great Lakes) maintain the same structure of a constellation of relatively small projects. - IFAD and FAO's project classification systems do not systematically tag activities in pastoral development.
+43 Looking at projects with livestock-oriented components is only partially helpful, as pastoral development is not consistently treated as synonymous with livestock development, and not all livestock-development concerns pastoral systems.
+For example, the Hills Leasehold Forestry and Forage Development Project in Nepal [04] in the JES core sample had a livestock-oriented component.
+The evaluation document uses the word 'livestock' around 120 times but the project shows no evident direct relevance to pastoralism.44 - This JES is based on inventories elaborated ad hoc by the offices of evaluation in the two agencies.
 For IFAD, this resulted in the identification of a set of 31 projects initiated between 2003 and 2013.
 For FAO, working with constellations of relatively short-term projects, an initial inquiry in the Field Programme Management Information System (FPMIS), for the term 'pastoral', returned 240 projects.
 OED then polished this initial set down to 163 items.
-Based on the information in the records of these inventories (title and a brief description of the project), the JES has further identified three subsets, as described below. - 79.
-Projects and programmes with a focus on pastoralism.
+Based on the information in the records of these inventories (title and a brief description of the project), the JES has further identified three subsets, as described below. - Projects and programmes with a focus on pastoralism.
 These explicitly refer to pastoralism as their main focus.
-In terms of numbers of projects, they represent about 45 percent and 21 percent respectively of IFAD and FAO inventories.
-This category includes large projects such the FAO Somalia Resilience (USD 13 million) and the IFAD loan on Pastoral Community Development Programme in Ethiopia Phase 2 (USD 39 million45), and very small ones such as the FAO Uganda nutrition campaign and the IFAD grant to the Kenya Tuvilini Trust (each one with a budget of about USD 33,000). - 80.
-Projects and programmes with a pastoral-oriented component.
-In this subset, there is reference to pastoralism in the objectives and/or title, as part of a broader spectrum of activities.
-They represent about 45 percent and 42 percent of IFAD and FAO inventories.
-This category includes bigger projects both in terms of budget and duration, the magnitude of which is not necessarily reflected in the pastoral component, for example IFAD's Agricultural Sector Development Programme-Livestock in Tanzania (USD 360 million over nine years, with a 'pastoral' component close to a negligible size), and FAO project on 'Livelihood Support to Pastoral, Agro-
+In terms of numbers of projects, they represent about 45 per cent and 21 per cent respectively of IFAD and FAO inventories.
+This category includes large projects such as the FAO Somalia Resilience (US\$13 million) and the IFAD loan on Pastoral Community Development

-$^{^{42}}$ For example, in Sudan (OSRO/SUD/622M-24 million USD; OSRO/SUD/623M-25 million USD), Somalia (OSRO/SOM/124-50 million USD) and Ethiopia (GCP/ETH/083-13.7 million USD).
+42 For example, in Sudan (OSRO/SUD/622M-24 million USD; OSRO/SUD/623M-25 million USD), Somalia (OSRO/SOM/124-50 million USD) and Ethiopia (GCP/ETH/083-13.7 million USD).

-43 There has been some change in IFAD in this regard with the shift from PMMS to GRIPS in 2014, see Annex 4.
+There has been some change in IFAD in this regard with the shift from PMMS to GRIPS in 2014, see annex 4.